History and Beliefs

 Because the Sacraments of the Church are no longer available in any of our local parish churches from authentic, lawful Catholic clergy and without unacceptable modifications or doubtful validity, Saint Jude Shrine may well be all that is left of the Diocese of Galveston (today known as the “Diocese of Galveston-Houston”), for, as previously mentioned, the Saint Jude's church building was consecrated by a true Catholic Bishop in 1949.

-Even if that were not the case, due to the present scarcity of valid and lawful Catholic clergy, great latitude is granted to the laity when seeking the Sacraments.
+Regarding the Sacraments: Due to the present scarcity of valid and lawful Catholic clergy, great latitude is granted to the laity when seeking the Sacraments.
 In any serious need, the faithful are guaranteed the right to request the Sacraments from any valid and lawful Catholic priest, except those under a public condemnatory sentence, as per Canons 1098, 2261, and 2284.
 However, if the priest is of the Roman rite, in most instances he would need to have been ordained prior to July 1968.
 If he is a Catholic priest from one of the Eastern Uniate rites, his orders would be presumed valid if his ordaining bishop used the ordination formula handed down by the Eastern Fathers of the Church from Apostolic times.
 Fortunately, the great majority of Eastern Catholic Bishops have resisted the pressure brought to bear against them by the conciliar church to change their Sacraments.

 “...
 In a wide and loose sense, when the Catholic Church is considered as existing in the midst of heretics, schismatics, and the heathen, even the laity may be considered as forming a portion of the hierarchy.”